What Is Arts, Media & Entertainment Business Insurance?

 • Cyber insurance (if you store client data, distribute content digitally or run a subscription-based platform)

-Our analysis shows that that the two variables that matter most for your coverage are where your work happens and whether what you deliver is a live experience or a tangible output, not business size or revenue.
+Our analysis shows that the two variables that matter most for your coverage are where your work happens and whether what you deliver is a live experience or a tangible output, not business size or revenue.
 You could run a nightclub with the same headcount and revenue as a podcast producer and need completely different coverage: liquor liability and assault and battery on your end, media liability and cyber protection on theirs.
 The profiles below helps you determine which coverages you're likely to need:

 How Much Does Arts, Media & Entertainment Business Insurance Cost?